Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 Where is Critchlow Alligator Sanctuary?

-Critchlow is 15 miles south of Battle Creek on M-66 and is open seasonally, from May through October.
+Critchlow is 15 miles south of Battle Creek on M-66 and is open seasonally from 11:00 AM – 4:00 PM, May through October.
 There is a sign but look for a light-yellow building and green fencing.

 Upon arrival, you’ll be greeted at the ticket window.
 At our most recent visit, we were welcomed by a staff member with a very large snake wrapped around her.
-It seemed friendly enough, as far as snakes go, and we even got to pet it.
+As far as snakes go, it seemed friendly enough, and we even got to pet it.

 Kids 2 & UnderFREE